 Prototype & Testing

-This clickable prototype shows some of the flow through the application.
+I created a prototype to show some of the flow through the application.
 I used this to test the app, its design, and flow.
 I learned that travelers liked starting off their experience in the application with minimal text and a bold image.
 This created a sense of adventure and minimized choice at the beginning of a sometimes overwhelming booking process.
 I iterated on the stepper in the design to include a plane icon that guides people through the process.
-The activity and destination selectors worked fairly well, but would need additional testing once real cities and data were added.
 The price slider seemed familiar to most testers from their other digital experience.
+The activity and destination selectors worked fairly well, but would need additional testing once real cities and data are added.